theholocron/media-explorer/README.md

 | **`npm run test:cypress`**    | Opens the Cypress test runner GUI to execute end-to-end tests and debug them interactively.                                                    |
 | **`npm run prepare`**         | Initializes Husky Git hooks to enable pre-commit and other Git lifecycle scripts.                                                              |
 | **`npm run start`**           | Starts the Next.js production server after building the app.                                                                                   |

+## Tech Stack

+Tech Stack:

+- NextJS - chosen for its easy integration with Storybook, Cypress, Playwright
+- Storybook - chosen for its visual testing framework
+- Cypress - chosen for E2E testing
+- Playwright - chosen for integration with Storybook, Cypress to run A11y tests
+- Vite/Vitest - test runner chosen for speed and integration with other tools

 ## Directory Structure